ViaSett: Stage 5

 Safety Note

 Hike on well-maintained, partly paved paths.
 Good physical condition required.
-Caution in wet and snowy conditions during the descent at Cranch da Sett.
+Take care when descending Cranch da Sett in wet and snowy conditions.

 Due to the instability of the rocks in the Boca Naira area above Casaccia, the path to Alp Maroz Dora and the Septimer Pass is closed until further notice.

 A detour for hikers/mountain bikers is signposted.
-Mountain bikers must dismount for this section.
+However, mountain bikers must get off their bikes for this section.

-The detour is not suitable and not passable for horses.
+The detour is not suitable for horses and is not passable.

 Directions